Nathaniel Axtell1

 Last Edited=21 Mar 2007

-Cavaliere Philip Edward Leo Africa Bonn was born on 9 February 1964.1 He is the son of Major Christopher Leslie Leo Bonn and Edwina Sylvia de Winton-Wills.1
+Cavaliere Philip Edward Leo Africa Bonn was born on 9 February 1964.1 He is the son of Major Christopher Leslie Leo Bonn and Edwina Sylvia de Winton Wills.1

-Cavaliere Philip Edward Leo Africa Bonn was educated at Eton College, Eton, Berkshire, England.1 He graduated from Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).1 He graduated from Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He became a Freeman of the Worshipful Company of Fishmongers in 1985.1 He was an underwriter for Lloyd's.1 He was invested as a Fellow, Society of Antiquaries of Scotland (F.S.A.
-Scot.).1 He was invested as a Fellow, Royal Asiatic Society (F.R.A.S.).1 He was invested as a Fellow, Royal Anthropological Institute of Great Britain and Ireland (F.R.A.I.).1 He was the Duke of Norfolk's Librarian in 1999.1 He was a member of the British Red Cross Gala Committee for HM The Queen's Golden Jubilee in 2002.1 He was chairman of HM Queen Elizabeth The Queen Mother's Memorial Fund in 2002.1 He was invested as a Cavaliere dell'Ordine dei Santi Maurizio e Lazzaro in 2002.1 He was a Delegate of Great Britain to Der Osterreicherischen Marine Verband in 2005.1 He was appointed as Knight President, The Admiral the Viscount Keppel Naval Association of Great Britain in 2005.1 He was decorated with the Medal of the Lebanese Red Cross in 2005.1 In 2006 he became an Ambassador-at-Large for CISRI-ISP Permanent Observer Mission to the United Nations, appointed by the Head Ambassador.
-At the same time he was also designated Special Envoy for Malnutrition and the United Nations Millennium Development Goals and Special Envoy to Europe.1 He was invested as a Fellow, Royal Society of Arts (F.R.S.A.) in 2006.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He graduated from Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He became a Freeman of the Worshipful Company of Fishmongers in 1985.1 He was an underwriter for Lloyd's.1 He was the Duke of Norfolk's Librarian in 1999.1 He was appointed Fellow, Royal Asiatic Society (F.R.A.S.)1 He was appointed Fellow, Royal Anthropological Institute of Great Britain and Ireland (F.R.A.I.)1 He was appointed Fellow, Society of Antiquaries of Scotland (F.S.A.
+Scot.)1 He was chairman of HM Queen Elizabeth The Queen Mother's Memorial Fund in 2002.1 He was a member of the British Red Cross Gala Committee for HM The Queen's Golden Jubilee in 2002.1 He was appointed Cavaliere dell'Ordine dei Santi Maurizio e Lazzaro in 2002.1 He was a Delegate of Great Britain to Der Osterreicherischen Marine Verband in 2005.1 He was appointed as Knight President, The Admiral the Viscount Keppel Naval Association of Great Britain in 2005.1 He was awarded the Medal of the Lebanese Red Cross in 2005.1 In 2006 he became an Ambassador-at-Large for CISRI-ISP Permanent Observer Mission to the United Nations, appointed by the Head Ambassador.
+At the same time he was also designated Special Envoy for Malnutrition and the United Nations Millennium Development Goals and Special Envoy to Europe.1 He was appointed Fellow, Royal Society of Arts (F.R.S.A.) in 2006.1

 Citations

-- [S1451] Philip Bonn, "re: Walter Bonn," e-mail message from <e-mail address> (unknown address) to Darryl Lundy, 7 September 2005 and 12 December 2005.
-Hereinafter cited as "re: Walter Bonn".
+1. [S1451] Philip Bonn, "re: Walter Bonn," e-mail message to Darryl Lundy, 7 September 2005 and 12 December 2005.
+Hereinafter cited as "re: Walter Bonn."